-The following people were associated with the Evans Funeral Home and we would like to recognize them with this page of dedication.
+The following people were associated with Evans Funeral Home, and we would like to recognize them with this page of dedication.

 August 12, 1923 – July 26, 2020